 According to the journalists, the video was taken inside the airport premises after prior consent from the airport authority and police officer.

-However, SSP Dev Bahadur Bogati of Nepal Police claimed that the journalists were never detained but token at the office of aviation department for questioning for shooting inside the airport without permission.
+However, SSP Dev Bahadur Bogati of Nepal Police claimed that the journalists were never detained but taken at the office of aviation department for questioning for shooting inside the airport without permission.
 "They had asked me for permission but I suggested them to take permission from aviation department but the department found them while taking video without the permission from the office," said SSP Bogati.
 The police also claimed that their mobile phones were not seized but asked not to record audio during the police questioning and the case settled after journalists agreed to delete the video taken without having permission.

 Freedom Forum vehemently condemns the state agencies including the security officials at Tribhuvan International Airport for such intimidation, obstruction and hostility meted out to the journalists.